 - The second most essential thing to understand about AI is that it is intelligence that was built deliberately; it is an artefact.
 Nothing about intelligence changes the fact that constructing and operating an artefact are both deliberate actions for which humans and human agencies must maintain responsibility.
 Otherwise, some humans or human agencies will behave badly.

 - Part of the reason we must hold humans accountable is because only humans can be dissuaded by human justice.
 We often mistakenly think that justice is largely about compensation, but in fact not every wrong can be righted, so wrongs must also be prevented by disproportionate dissuasion for those wrongs successfully addressed.

 - Note in particular that the benefits of legal personhood even for some human organisations are outweighed by the costs of the corruption it facilitates.
 We often call corporations in this situation “shell companies.”
 A strictly AI legal person with no humans to be dissuaded by its malfeasance would be the ultimate shell company. [citation]

 - Fortunately, it is perfectly possible, in fact fairly easy, to maintain accountability for AI systems.

 - This is not to say that it is easy to maintain accountability for all AI systems.
-Rather, it is to say that there are procedures we should mandate for legal commercial products and AI system components of legal actors.
+Plenty of extant AI systems are now opaque, because adequate accountability measures were not practiced during its construction.
+Rather, it is to say that there are procedures we should and can mandate for legal commercial products and AI system components of legal actors.